melonrush13/csci5839/blog/assignment1.md

 ## Other Thoughts

-I loved the extremity of the ideas in this video.
-Someone mentioned childen wearing velcro pants and having a velco interior of the cart to prevent them from falling out.
+I loved the extremity of ideas in this video.
+Someone mentioned carts having a velco interior for children with velcro pants to prevent them from falling out.
 I can see why having extreme thoughts and ideas is really important to branching into other ideas.
-I am definitely going to keep this in mind throughout my creative process!
+I am definitely going to keep this in mind throughout my creative design processes!

 I also would have loved to see more diversity in the team.
-I understand this is from the 90s, and there was a diversity of skillsets, but not a diversity of backgrounds.
-Especially if the user studies are limited, it is important there are designers who can speak for those who weren't interviewed or observered.
+I understand there was a diversity of skillsets, but there was not a diversity of backgrounds.
+If the user studies are limited, it is even *more* important there are designers who can speak on behalf of those who weren't interviewed or observered.